Last Updated on August 30, 2023 by Christine Kaaloa

 Day 7: Attabad Lake, Ganish Village

-Attabad lake was formed in 2010 after a massive landslide.
-Now it’s a popular lake renowned in Pakistan for its insanely aqua waters!
+Attabad lake is s a popular lake renowned in Pakistan for its insanely aqua waters!

 We’ll do a walking tour of the ancient Ganish village.
 Over 1000 years old, this small working community was the first settlement on the Silk Road.
-It’s received a cultural conservation award from UNESCO.
-From here, we’ll visit Hunza Buddhist rock carvings which are the earliest forms of petroglyphs in the Hunza area.
+We’ll visit the earliest forms of petroglyphs in the Hunza area and end the day with a visit to Karimabad market.

 🧘♂️Inclusions: All main meals, regional sightseeing, guided village tour, market visit